PiDiBi/meshbot/README.md

 # meshbot

-connect your node over serial to Raspberry PI and let this bot answer public and private messages
+connect your node over serial to Raspberry PI and let this bot answer public and private messages bot response to messages from public channel into direct messages too

 ## requirements